-- underlying assets as defined in Chapter V of this Notice, other than an Islamic Bond or an Islamic Compliant Instrument; - (c) the following unlisted financial instruments, subject to the conditions set out in Chapter V of this Notice: - (i) forward currency swap; - (ii) interest rate swap; - (iii) exchange rate swap; and - (iv) index swap; - (d) any asset referred to in the definition of "assets in liquid form" in paragraph 1 of this Notice; or - (e) any "money market instrument" as determined in paragraph 5 of this Notice. - (2) This Chapter applies to a portfolio that consists of securities referred to in the definition of "securities" in sub-paragraph (1) but does not apply to any portfolio specifically dealt with in Chapters II, III, and IV of this Notice.
+10 No. 37895 GOVERNMENT GAZETTE, 8 AUGUST 2014 than an Islamic Bond (Sukuk) or an Islamic Compliant Instrument; (C) the following unlisted financial instruments, subject to the conditions set out in Chapter V of this Notice: (i) forward currency swap; (ii) forward currency option issued by a bank; (iii) interest rate swap; (iv) exchange rate swap; and (v) index swap; (d) any asset referred to in the definition of "assets in liquid form" in paragraph 1 of this Notice; or (e) any "money market instrument" as determined in paragraph 5 of this Notice.
+(2) T his Chapter applies to a portfolio that consists of securities referred to in the definitio on of " securities" in sub-paragraph 2(1) but does not apply to any portfolio spe ecifically dealt with in Chapters II, III, and IV of this Notice.
+3. Condit tions and limits of inclusion

-Conditions and limits of inclusion
+(1)(a) Subject to sub-paragraphs (3), (8), (9), (10) and (11), a manager may include in a portfolio-

-- 3. (1)(a) Subject to sub-paragraphs (3), (8), (9), (10) and (11), a manager may include in a portfolio- - (i) equity securities issued by any one concern - - (aa) with a market capitalisation of less than R2 billion, to an amount of five percent of the market value of all the assets comprised in the portfolio; - (bb) with a market capitalisation of R2 billion or more, 10 percent of the market value of all the assets comprised in the portfolio; or - (ii) where the portfolio is an equity portfolio, 120 percent, of that equity security's weighting in its relevant index, subject to - (aa) a maximum of 20 percent of the market value of all the assets comprising the portfolio where the benchmark is the index representing the overall market or exchange;
+- (i) equity securities issued by any one concern- - (aa) with a market capitalisation of less than R2 billion, to an amount of five percent of the market value of all the assets comprised in the portfolio; - (bb) with a market capitalisation of R2 billion or more, 10 percent of the market value of all the assets comprised in the portfolio; or - (ii) 120 percent, of that equity security's weighting in its relevant index, subject to- - (aa) a maximum of 20 percent of the market value of all the assets comprising the portfolio where the benchmark is the index representing the overall market or exchange;